We’re happy to answer all your questions. Here are a few of our most frequently asked questions.

 - No, you are not required to be working to qualify.
 However, you must meet the income requirements outlined in the Family Selection Criteria.

 Will a “bankruptcy” make me ineligible for a Habitat house?

 - Macomb Habitat requires applicants to wait a minimum of two years after a bankruptcy before applying for a Habitat home.
-This 2 year wait gives Habitat a window to see how successfully you’ve managed your finances since the bankruptcy.
+This two year wait gives Habitat a window to see how successfully you’ve managed your finances since the bankruptcy.

 Are food stamps considered income?

 - No, food stamps are not considered income.